camwolford/LSTM-Trading-Algorithm/README.md

 ### Module 8: Training and Testing Neural Network Model

 This module defines the Model_Train_Test class, responsible for training and testing a neural network model.
-It utilizes sliding windows for model training as explained in the following module.
+It utilizes sliding windows for model training as further explained in the next module.

 Libraries: